-- 1. Fibonacci in Nature: Find a flower on campus and count the number of petals.
+- 1. Fibonacci in Nature: Find a flower somewhere on campus and count the number of petals.
 Do you find a Fibonacci number?
-Given the current weather, you may have to be creative where you look to locate a flower.
+Given the current season, you may have to be creative where you look to locate a flower.
 State the location, type of flower and number of petals you counted. - 2.
 Fibonacci in Music: Suppose you have a piece of music which is 144 measures long.
 Where would you put the climax of the piece if you wanted to divide it into two parts whose ratio was the golden ratio?
 There are two answers find both (round to the nearest measure).
 What is significant about these numbers?
 Do the same problem for a piece of music which is 150 measures long.
 Why do you have to round off by more to get your answer with 150 than with 144?
-Hint: See Exercise 5 from HW #6 of last semester. - 3.
+Hint: This last question has something to do with properties of continued fractions. - 3.
 The Golden Ratio: Enter the golden ratio φ into your calculator, square it, and note the result.
 Then enter φ again, take its reciprocal $1/\phi$, and compare this to the previous result.
 What do you observe?
-Construct an equation that reflects your observation, and then explain why this equation is true. - 4.
+Construct an equation that reflects your observation, and then prove that your equation is correct. - 4.
 Fibonacci and the Golden Ratio: In class we observed that